 As a flight attendant, you get to travel the world or the country, depending on the airline.
 But how much time you’ll actually have to explore those exotic destinations can vary.
 Talk to attendants at your target airlines to see where they typically go and how long they get to stay between flights.

-If you have customer service experience, you might be hired with just a high school diploma or GED, but airlines prefer applicants with some college experience.
-The BLS says the median annual wage of flight attendants is $37,240.
-Now for the bad news; projections show a decline in the number of jobs available in the future.
+If you have customer service experience, you might be hired with just a high school diploma or GED, but airlines prefer applicants with some college.
+The Bureau of Labor Statistics says the median annual wage of flight attendants is $48,500.

 2. Commercial Airline Pilot

-If you like the idea of having two-to-three day stays in cities around the country or the world, but want a better paycheck than a flight attendant gets, learn to fly!
+If you like the idea of having two- or three-day stays in cities around the country or the world, but want a better paycheck than a flight attendant gets, learn to fly!
 Apply to airlines that have routes servicing the places you want to see.

-This is the highest-paid position on our list.
-The median wage for airline pilots is $114,200.
-Future employment of commercial pilots is expected to remain about the same in the years to come.
+This is the highest-paid position on our list: The median wage for airline pilots is $105,720.
+Future job growth for commercial pilots is expected to remain about average for years to come.

 As a geologist for an oil company, you usually travel extensively, going anywhere in the world where there might be oil.
 The same is true when you work for mining companies.
 You might be looking for gold in Brazil one month and copper in China the next month.

-This is the second-highest-paying job on our list.
-The Bureau of Labor Statistics (BLS) includes it in the category of “geoscientist,” and says the median annual wage is $90,890.
-They also note that employment growth for these positions is expected to be faster than average.
+This job has the second-highest pay of those on our list.
+The BLS includes it in the category of “geoscientist” and says the median annual wage is $89,780.
+It also notes that employment growth for these positions is expected to be faster than average.
 Typically you’ll need at least a bachelor’s degree to be hired.